pendragon-andyh/Juno60/Envelope/Attack/README.md

 * 0.5 = my fudge factor.

 ##Slope
-The attack rate for analog synths are normally slightly curved because the represent the charge-rate of a capacitor.
+The attack rate for analog synths are normally slightly curved because it is based upon the charge-rate of a capacitor.

 The following values were measured when the slider was set to 10: